-In 2014 the famous liqueur was celebrating its two hundred and fiftieth anniversary - a special anniversary in more ways than one.
-Firstly, in the sphere of fine dining and spirits as Chartreuse Verte is the only product in the world still made by the very people who perfected it, the Carthusian monks.
+In the sphere of fine dining and spirits as Chartreuse Verte is the only product in the world still made by the very people who perfected it, the Carthusian monks.

-Next in culture, literature, film and fashion.
-Not content with having given its name to a colour, it regularly makes an appearance because of its evocative power.
+For culture, literature, film and fashion, not content with having given its name to a colour, the Chartreuse regularly makes an appearance because of its evocative power.